 Stage Three: Deteriorating

-In this stage, overall health and body function gradually decline due to worsening symptoms.
-There’s also a tendency for severe medical problems to develop, requiring periodic assessment of the plan of care.
+In this stage, overall health and body function gradually decline due to worsening symptoms and progression of the illness.
+There’s also a tendency for severe medical problems to develop, requiring ongoing assessment and revision of the plan of care.

 During this time, the patient and their family may experience physical and mental distress due to the worsening situation.
 So, emotional support from counselors and therapists is imperative during this phase.